BlockchainCommons/XID-Quickstart/concepts/elision-cryptography.md

 This should return "Verified content was elided".

 This confirms:
-- The elided envelope matches the original envelope before elisions
+- The elided envelope matches the original envelope before elision.

 ### 4. Known-Content Verification